NorfolkDev/norfolkdevelopers-website/src/pages/words/privacy-and-app-development/index.md

 ## Making apps for making music

 I write songs.
 It's something I've done since I was a teenager.
 It's a theraputic process.
 The main benefit comes from the process itself.
-It's cathartic.
 Most of the time no one hears these songs but me (and maybe the guy who lives upstairs).

 In 2014 I released an [Android app created to help capture ideas for songs](https://play.google.com/store/apps/details?id=com.shaunchurch.songwriter.app).
 It's for jotting down ideas for lyrics and recording snippets of audio to go with it: playing guitar, humming a melody, recording an improvisation to review later.